 Putting it simply, James Cate is most comfortable taking the road less traveled.

-In his successful real estate career, which spans more than two decades, James has been involved in real estate consulting projects and transactions valued at more than $1 billion.
+In his successful real estate career, which spans three decades, James has been involved in real estate consulting projects and transactions valued at more than $1 billion.
 He has been on both sides, filling both advisory and principal roles.
 His expertise includes acquisitions, asset management, workouts, dispositions and structured finance.
 In addition, he has experience in investment brokerage, leasing, and sale-leasebacks.
 This includes office, industrial, residential, retail, and land.

 When asked what makes real estate investing so appealing to him, James cites the unique combination of bricks and mortar, creative ideas, strategic finance, and, ultimately, the need for effective salesmanship that makes the real estate world go round.